JayCee24-8/Network-Cisco-Labs/Module 7 - Routing (Static & RIP)/README.md

 **Key Steps:**

-RIP is configured on all routers except R1 and R3.
+- RIP is configured on all routers except R1 and R3.

-R1 learns about 10.0.0.0/24 via RIP (AD = 120).
+- R1 learns about 10.0.0.0/24 via RIP (AD = 120).

-We manually added a floating static route through R3 with AD = 130.
+- We manually added a floating static route through R3 with AD = 130.

 **⚠️ Notes:**

-Floating static routes are used for backup and must have higher AD than the primary route.

-If we use AD < 120, it overrides the RIP route and becomes the default.

-Use the command:

-ip route 10.0.0.0 255.255.255.0 192.168.13.3 130

-Shutdown R2 to test the backup route.

-Administrative Distance (AD) defines the trust level of a route.
+- Administrative Distance (AD) defines the trust level of a route.
 Lower AD = more preferred.

+- Floating static routes are used for backup and must have higher AD than the primary route.

+- If we use AD < 120, it overrides the RIP route and becomes the default.

+- Use the command:

+    `ip route 10.0.0.0 255.255.255.0 192.168.13.3 130`

+- Shutdown R2 to test the backup route.

 ### 📡 Lab 27 – RIP (Part 1)